KordianD/robot/README.md

 ## Linux
 Connect the robots to PC using bluetooth.
-Add the robot Bluetooth MAC addresses to `mac_addresses.py` Remember to check if ports for both servers are open.
+Add the robot Bluetooth MAC addresses to `mac_addresses.py`.
+Remember to check if ports for both servers are open.
 Run commands:

     cd src

     python app.py

 ## Windows
-Create COM ports for each robot
+Create COM ports for each robot (in bluetooth settings).
-Add the robot COM ports addresses to `mac_addresses.py` Remember to check if ports for both servers are open.
+Add the robot COM ports addresses to `mac_addresses.py`.
+Remember to check if ports for both servers are open.
 Run commands:

     cd src